DR-UNet/dr-unet/README.md

       tf_record_path, tf_record_name, data_shape, batch_size=32, repeat=1, shuffle=True)
   ```

 - [loss.py](drunet/loss.py)  According to the characteristics of the cerebral hematoma dataset, in order to obtain higher segmentation accuracy.
-We use binary cross entropy with dice as the loss function of DR-Unet.
+We use binary cross entropy with dice as the loss function of DR-UNet.

 - [module.py](drunet/module.py) This file contains several auxiliary functions for image processing.